traefik/traefik/docs/content/https/spiffe.md

     Enabling SPIFFE does not imply that backend connections are going to use it automatically.
     Each [ServersTransport](../routing/services/index.md#serverstransport_1) that is meant to be secured with SPIFFE must [explicitly](../routing/services/index.md#spiffe) enable it.

+!!! warning "SPIFFE can cause Traefik to stall"
+	When using SPIFFE,
+	Traefik will wait for the first SVID to be delivered before starting.
+	If Traefik is hanging when waiting on SPIFFE SVID delivery, please double check that it is correctly registered as workload in your SPIFFE infrastructure.

 ```yaml tab="File (YAML)"
 ## Static configuration